standardhealth/shr-cli/README.md

-# SHR Conversion Tools
+# SHR Command-Line Interface

 The Standard Health Record (SHR) initiative is working to create a single, high-quality health record for every individual in the United States.
 For more information, see [standardhealthrecord.org](http://standardhealthrecord.org/).

-This GitHub repository contains Node.js tools for parsing SHR text definitions and exporting them as JSON schemas and FHIR structure definitions.
-Most code is standard ES6 (not requiring Node.js packages) and _should_ be able to be adapted for use in a browser.
+This GitHub repository contains a Node.js command-line interface for parsing SHR text definitions and exporting them as markdown/html.
+Future versions of the CLI will support additional capabilities.

 The SHR text definitions and grammar files can be found in the [shr_spec](https://github.com/standardhealth/shr_spec) repo.
 As the SHR text format (and content files) are still evolving, so is this toolset.